jbx-protocol/juice-interface/CONTRIBUTING.md

    })
    ```

-1. Extract the strings marked for translation and compile them.
+1. Extract and compile the strings marked for translation.
 This creates a
    directory for the locale within the `./locale/` directory:

    ```bash